Distributionally Robust Optimal Auction Design under Mean Constraints

 Suppose there exist feasible $F^{*}$ and an affine function $L$ satisfying the requirements.
 For any $F\in\mathcal{P}(V,m)$, this implies

 The first equality follows because $\phi$ and $L$ coincide on the support of $F^{*}$.
 The second equality follows because $L$ is affine and $F$ and $F^{*}$ have the same mean.
 The final inequality follows since $L(\mathbf{v})\leq\phi(\mathbf{v};G)$ for all $\mathbf{v}$.
 Hence $F^{*}$ is an optimal solution for nature. \end{proof} This lemma states that in order for our conjectured $F^{*}$ to be a best response to the seller's strategy $G$, there must exist an affine function $L(\mathbf{v})$ such that expected revenue function $\phi$ induced by $G$ coincides with $L$ on the support of $F^{*}$, and is everywhere above $L$.
-The key implication of this lemma is that if we can find a strategy $G^{*}$ and an affine function $L$ such that the conditions of the lemma are satisfied, then $(F^{*},G^{*})$ is an equilibrium.

-This duality lemma borrows from the approach used in \citet{scarf1957minmax} in the context of inventory management, in which he constructs a supporting quadratic polynomial to solve for the worst-case demand distribution under a mean and variance constraint.
+The key implication of this lemma is that if we can find a strategy $G^{*}$ and an affine function $L$ such that the conditions of the lemma are satisfied, then $(G^{*},F^{*})$ is an equilibrium.\footnote{This duality lemma borrows from the approach used in \citet{scarf1957minmax} in the context of inventory management, in which he constructs a supporting quadratic polynomial to solve for the worst-case demand distribution under a mean and variance constraint.
 This technique has also been used in the context of monopoly pricing in \citet{carrasco2018optimalselling}, in an optimal transport program for an auction setting in \citet{He2019RobustlyOptimal}, and in Bayesian persuasion in \citet{Dworczak2019}.
 One difference relative to Scarf and several other recent work is that the primal objective function $\phi$ is itself endogenous.